sam-dt/dotfiles/README.md

 # My dotfiles

 A collection of my personal configuration files including scripts for setup.
+Aimed at OS X systems.

 ## Installation